planetfederal/spatialconnect-ios-sdk/README.md

 ## Web Bundles

 Web Bundles zip files containing a webapp with the entry point being 'index.html'.
 A zip file placed in the Application's Documents directory will be scanned on load, check for zips containing an 'index.html', and will load that 'index.html' in a 'UIWebView'.

+The data store needs an adapter to connect to the underlying data source (a GeoJson file, a GeoPackage database, a CSV file, etc), therefore you must also create a class that extends SCDataAdapter.
+The adapter will manage connecting and disconecting to the data source as well as the actual I/O to the data source.
+The adapter will use the uri defined in the config to connect to the data source.
+If the uri is remote, then it will download from the location and store it locally (at least for a geopackage).

+### Testing

+To run the tests open XCode and run the test scheme.

+### Version Support
+iOS 8+